postmanlabs/labs-docs/v6/enterprise/sso/admin_sso.md

 [![sso enable](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SSO_Auth1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SSO_AdminEnable1.png)

-The Team Settings screen appears as below:
+Upon selecting *Authentication*, the following screen appears:

 [![sso enable](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SSO_AdminEnable1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SSO_AdminEnable1.png)

 After configuring an SSO authentication for your Postman team, you can use the toggle option in Settings (as illustrated above) to turn on/off this SSO authentication.
 Click the button (circled above) to turn on/off your SSO authentication system.
 This is a team-level option which will enable/disable SSO for the whole team.
+To update the SSO settings, click **Edit**.

 To configure a new authentication method, click **Add a new authentication method** button.